18F/portfolios/_portfolios_projects/hs-apis-buy.md

 ### Additional resources

-For more information on procurement approaches that reduce risk, see "[De-risking custom technology projects](https://raw.githubusercontent.com/18F/technology-budgeting/master/handbook.pdf)," (PDF download) from 18F and 10x.
+For more information on procurement approaches that reduce risk, see the [De-risking Government Technology Field Guide](https://derisking-guide.18f.gov/) from 18F.

 If you could use additional assistance with technology procurement from the 18F Acquisitions team, get in touch at [inquiries18f@gsa.gov](mailto:inquiries18f@gsa.gov).